flutter/website/src/release/breaking-changes/paint-enableDithering.md

 ## Migration guide

-We expect that most users and libraries will not need to make any changes.
+Most users and libraries will not need to make any changes.

 For users that maintain golden tests, you may need to update your golden images to reflect the new default.
 For example, if you use [`matchesGoldenFile`][]